ApprenticeshipStandardsDotOrg/AppprenticeshipStandardsApiDocs/source/index.html.md

 # Introduction

 Welcome to the documentation for the ApprenticeshipStandards API.
-Currently this API is public and does not require authentication.
+Currently this API is public but requires an API key for authentication.
 This API is a REST API following the [{json:api}](https://jsonapi.org/format/) specification.